 Fairfield City is 32km south-west of the Sydney Central Business District.
 It covers an area of 102 square km, incorporating 27 suburbs.
-Located in Western Sydney, its neighbouring local government areas are Parramatta, Liverpool, Cumberland, Canterbury Bankstown, Blacktown and Penrith.
+Located in Western Sydney, its neighboring local government areas are Parramatta, Liverpool, Cumberland, Canterbury Bankstown, Blacktown and Penrith.
 Fairfield is accessible by rail, the Liverpool to Parramatta bus transitway, and the M7 motorway, which connects the M4 and M5 motorways.

 We have a wide range of data about Fairfield city.
 This information is a great resource for community groups, investors, businesses, students.
 It is also available to the public and free of charge.

 Follow the links below to access the data: